 NOTE: A prerequisite for 5 Band WAZ is that the applicant must already be a holder of any 40-zone WAZ.
-THE NUMBER, DATE, AWARD TYPE MUST BE INDICATED ON THE 5BWAZ APPLICATION
+THE NUMBER, DATE, AND AWARD TYPE MUST BE INDICATED ON THE 5BWAZ APPLICATION

 The first plateau is a total of 150 zones across any combination of the 5 bands listed above.
 A certificate will be issued with a unique award number, indicating the initial number of zones confirmed.